If there is one universal truth among successful people, it’s that they have mastered the art of self-discipline.

 Yes, I put this heading in caps.
 No, I’m not yelling at you.

-Any planner will do, but lately I’ve been obsessed with this daily layout from inkWell Press.
-There’s room to track your new habits, your short and long term goals, and all the steps you need to take on your journey to build self-discipline!
-(You can also find it on Amazon here!)
+Any planner will do, but if you’re in the market for a simple, yet effective planner you really can’t go wrong with an undated The Happy Planner.
+They’re super customizable and there’s room to track your new habits, your short and long term goals, and all the steps you need to take on your journey to build self-discipline!

 Commit to yourself by writing it down and keeping a record of your progress.
 It really will help.